Talking about hazards, protective methods, and safety policies with your construction workers could bring fall-related injuries to zero!

 OSHA has partnered with key groups to assist with this movement, including organizations like the National Institute for Occupational Safety and Health (NIOSH), the National Occupational Research Agenda (NORA), the U.S. Air Force, and OSHA-approved State Plans.

-You're encouraged to provide feedback about your Stand-Down experience and download a Certificate of Participation for completion of the Stand-Down.
+All participants are encouraged to provide feedback about the Stand-Down experience and can download a Certificate of Participation for completion.

 Use this National Safety Stand-Down to make a difference and reinforce the importance of safety.

 With millions of positive coronavirus cases in America, this pandemic continues to change the world as we know it.
 New challenges to not only keep businesses, workers, customers, and the public safe but also to reduce the impact of COVID-19 are continuous reminders that we all have a significant role in preventing the spread of this virus.